It’s a New Year, yes it is!

 Today is the day everyone tries to set new goals for themselves in the hopes they can change their life around just because the calendar changed.
 It’s entirely symbolic, but it’s as good a time as any to start making adjustments.

-Let’s get into the seventh annual New Year’s resolutions that I have for what I’d like to see in WWE.
-This includes general ideas, specifics about Superstars and more.
+Let’s get into the ninth annual New Year’s resolutions that I have for what I’d like to see in WWE (AEW resolutions list posted later today as well).
+This includes general ideas, specifics about Superstars, title reigns I’m hoping for, and more.